 If you love to dance but you’re not a dancer in your ‘normal’ life, or you sneak in a dance when nobody’s looking, then this is the perfect Afternoon Taster.
 Kelsey eases her foot off the pedal and caters to all levels in an environment focused on fun!

 Kelsey Andrew has a huge passion for all things creative… movement has always been a big part of her life and something she believes is very important throughout all walks of the world.
 Growing up in New Zealand, Kelsey danced from a very young age and moved to Australia in 2011 to pursue her love of dance.
 After completing her two year full time course – and gaining a scholarship in her second year – Kelsey went on to sign with a Melbourne Agency and begin dancing with international tours, performing and travelling around the world for 4 years, living in Mexico, America and the Caribbean.
-Kelsey now owns her own studio in Tauranga and loves being able to bring creative arts and opportunities to as many people as she can!
-She loves to encourage her students to find what is unique about them and their style and to empower creativity and individuality within her classes.
-She is honoured to be a part of NYDS for the second year and can’t wait to come back to Havelock North for the best week of her life!
+Kelsey now owns her own studio in Tauranga (@kj.studios) and loves being able to bring creative arts and opportunities to as many people as she can!
+Her classes focus not only on technique but on allowing students to find what is unique about them and their style and to empower creativity and individuality.
+Kelsey is honoured to be a part of the NYDS team again and can’t wait to be dancing with you all soon!

 Improv Comedy – Nakes & Scriptless